Negative Z score table

 Use the negative Z score table below to find values on the left of the mean as can be seen in the graph alongside.
 Corresponding values which are less than the mean are marked with a negative score in the z-table and respresent the area under the bell curve to the left of z.

 Use the positive Z score table below to find values on the right of the mean as can be seen in the graph alongside.
 Corresponding values which are greater than the mean are marked with a positive score in the z-table and respresent the area under the bell curve to the left of z.

 Note: Feel free to use and share the above images as long as you provide attribution to our site by crediting a link to https://www.ztable.net

-Let us understand how to calculate the Z-score and use the Z-table with a simple real life example.
+Let us understand how to calculate the Z-score, the Z-Score Formula and use the Z-table with a simple real life example.

-Using the above data we need to first standardize his score and use the respective z-table to determine how well he performed compared to his batch mates.
+Using the above data we need to first standardize his score and use the respective z-table before we determine how well he performed compared to his batch mates.

-To fine out the Z score we use the formula
+To find out the Z score we use the formula

 Z score = ( x – µ ) / σ

 Once we have the Z Score which was derived through the Z Score formula, we can now go to the next part which is understanding how to read the Z Table and map the value of the Z Score we’ve got, using it.

 To map a Z score across a Z Table, it goes without saying that the first thing you need is the Z Score itself.
 In the above example, we derive that Eric’s Z-score is 0.56.